Sahil Panwar: Odisha

+Mumbai City FC

+On 15 July 2024, Sahil signed for Mumbai City FC on a one-year contract.
+He made his debut on 13 September 2024 away against Mohun Bagan Super Giant, playing the full 90 minutes at left-back in an eventual 2-2 draw.

 International

 Panwar has represented India at the under-20 level and was the captain of the side during the 2017 SAFF U-18 Championship.

 Personal life

 Sahil married his longtime girlfriend Manasi Gurung in 2022.